mrtazz/restclient-cpp/README.md

 #### Persistent connections/Keep-Alive
-The connection object stores the curl easy handle in an instance variable and uses that for lifetime of the object.
+The connection object stores the curl easy handle in an instance variable and uses that for the lifetime of the object.
 This means curl will [automatically reuse connections][curl_keepalive] made with that handle.